gni/gitup/readme.md

 ## Key Features

 - **Git Installation Check**: Verifies if Git is installed on your system.
-- **Cross-Platform Guidance**: If Git is not installed, `gitup` provides the correct installation command for your OS (supports Debian/Ubuntu, Fedora/RHEL, Arch Linux, macOS, and Windows).
+- **Cross-Platform Guidance**: If Git is not installed, `gitup` provides the correct installation command for your OS.
-- **Interactive Setup**: A guided `gitup setup` command for new users that also offers to save the configuration as a profile.
+- **Interactive Setup**: A guided `gitup setup` command for new users that configures name, email, and signing key, then offers to save it all as a profile.
+- **Cryptographic Signing**: Associate GPG/SSH signing keys with your profiles to ensure all commits for that identity are automatically and correctly signed.
-- **Effortless Profile Management**: Save multiple Git configurations (e.g., for 'work' and 'personal' use) and switch between them seamlessly.
+- **Effortless Profile Management**: Save multiple Git configurations and switch between them seamlessly.
 - **Interactive Switching**: Simply run `gitup use` to get an interactive list of profiles to choose from.
+- **Shell Completions**: Generate completion scripts for Bash, Zsh, Fish, and other shells for a faster workflow.
-- **Script-Friendly**: A global `--json` flag provides machine-readable output for all commands, and configuration can be set via environment variables.
+- **Script-Friendly**: A global `--json` flag provides machine-readable output for all commands.
 - **Secure by Design**: Does not require or execute commands with `sudo` itself; it empowers the user to run provided installation commands securely.

 ## Installation

-You will need the Rust toolchain (version 1.65 or newer) installed.
+You will need the Rust toolchain (version 1.70 or newer) installed.

 1.  **Install from Crates.io (Recommended):**
     ```sh